truzo/tomango-2018/site/content/blog/brand-identity-important-business.md

 For smaller businesses, a strong brand identity positions you in the mind of your customer as providing quality worth paying for.
 If you want to attract more customers prepared to spend more money, getting your brand identity right gets them through the door, primed and ready to splash the cash.

-_In short_: If you look the part, you can charge more
+_In short:_ If you look the part, you can charge more

 ![](/images/blog/banner-1024x495.jpg)